PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Can I store my inflatable kayak in a hot garage?

-What's the best way to fold an inflatable kayak for storage?
+What is the best way to fold an inflatable kayak for storage?

 How often should I check on my stored kayak?

 Monthly inspections take just 15 minutes but prevent major issues.
 Check for pests, moisture, unusual smells, or material changes.
 Every three months, do a partial inflation test and reapply UV protectant if needed.
+This routine catches problems before they become expensive repairs.

 Do I need special storage bags for my inflatable kayak?